jawalsh/comic-book-paratexts/pages/cbp.md

 ## “Here’s What You Get”:<br/>An Introduction to Comic Book Paratexts
 **John A. Walsh, Indiana University**

-When a reader picks up a traditional floppy comic, a trade paperback collecting multiple issues of a comic that initially appeared in floppy form, or a long-form comic originally published as a hardback book, the reader experiences a wide array of graphic and textual phenomena.
+When a reader picks up a traditional single-issue floppy comic, a trade paperback collecting multiple issues of a comic that initially appeared in floppy form, or a long-form comic originally published as a hardback book, the reader experiences a wide array of graphic and textual phenomena.
 Of course, the reader will encounter the expected panels, cartooning, word balloons, and captions that we recognize as comics, or sequential art.
 But the reader will also find other content in and around those comics — fan mail, advertisements, and publisher news in features such as Marvel’s “Bullpen Bulletins” or DC’s “Direct Currents.”
-This essay explores “what you get” when one consumes the whole of a comic book document.
+This essay explores “what you get”— what is included and communicated—through the entirety of the comic book document.

 In literary studies, the paratext refers to textual and documentary components surrounding or otherwise associated with a text.
 Paratexts—extensively explored in Gérard Genette’s _Paratexts: Thresholds of Interpretation_ (1987, 1997)—include titles, dust jackets, intertitles (such as section or chapter titles), prefaces, tables of contents, indices, certain types of notes, epigraphs, publisher reviews, auto-reviews, interviews and conversations with authors and creators, or relevant text from letters and private correspondence.